icopy-site/awesome/docs/awesome/awesome-ios.md

 #### Placeholder

+* [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
 * [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show and create placeholders and Empty States for any UITableView/UICollectionView in your project
 * [ListPlaceholder](https://github.com/malkouz/ListPlaceholder) - ListPlaceholder is a swift library allows you to easily add facebook style animated loading placeholder to your tableviews or collection views